rhaymisonbetini/ashiley-neural-network/README.md

    METHOD: POST
    Ashiley hopes to receive a formData with an image file from nom "image" that must have a maximum of 2mb and be in JPG format.

+* text classification routes
+  METHOD: POST
+  At this point Ashiley hopes to receive a text in an http request.
+The name of the text field must be "text" and does not have a pre-set size or character limit.